DJLax5/APRSFriendAlert/README.md

 `docker run -d -v /absoulte/path/to/this/repo:/usr/src/app aprsfriendalert`

 There is no warranty whatsoever.
+And surely, there are spelling mistakes in the Telegram messages.